 Visit the Zoo or Aquarium

 Most kids love learning about animals, and if you have a little zoologist in the family, taking them to your local zoo or aquarium can be the perfect weekend treat.
 Help them identify all the animals they find, and take pictures along the way so they can remember them long after.
+You can turn your zoo outing photos into beautiful photo tiles that you can put up in your kids’ room.
+As they grow, the photo tiles are easy to remove and replace with new memories.

 We’re always looking for ways to help bring families together, so we’ve created resources of our own just for kids and families.
 Find them below: